ArnaudRabeony/SiteMarchand/README.md

 * Q : Creation of the filter section

 #### Done
+* Use the carousel as a product filter (by brand, sport...)
+* hide table container if the ordering page is empty (after deletion)
 * create a new mapping table for etat in table Commande
 * gather same products in the basket
 * Get price, qty, size in the basket